vmware-archive/watch-proxy/README.md

 docker build -t <your image name> . && \
 docker push <your image name>
 ```
-Update deplyment manifest, `examples/deploy.yaml`, file to use your image name.
+Update deployment manifest, `examples/deploy.yaml`, file to use your image name.
 Also, update the ConfigMap section of the same file to meet your needs.
 See _Configuration_ section.

 **Deploy Quartermaster**
 `kubectl apply -f examples/deploy.yaml`